dotnetcore/EasyCaching/docs/Castle.md

 ---|---|---
-CacheKeyPrefix | To specify the prefix of your cache key | All CacheProviderName | To specify which provider you want to use | All IsHightAvailability | Whether caching opreation will break your method | All Expiration | To specify the expiration of your cache item，the unit is second | EasyCachingAble and EasyCachingPut IsAll | Whether remove all the cached items start with the CacheKeyPrefix | EasyCachingEvict only IsBefore | Remove the cached item before method excute or after method excute | EasyCachingEvict only
+CacheKeyPrefix | To specify the prefix of your cache key | All CacheProviderName | To specify which provider you want to use | All IsHighAvailability | Whether caching opreation will break your method | All Expiration | To specify the expiration of your cache item，the unit is second | EasyCachingAble and EasyCachingPut IsAll | Whether remove all the cached items start with the CacheKeyPrefix | EasyCachingEvict only IsBefore | Remove the cached item before method excute or after method excute | EasyCachingEvict only